Ceiling Joists

 Ceiling Framing - Using a Beam to Break up the Span

-If you have a ceiling span that is too long for the materials available, you can reduce the span by placing a beam between the long span, or by making use of interior load-bearing walls for vertical support.
-Note: If the interior wall has an opening, such as a doorway, a properly sized header should be installed above the opening.
+If you have a ceiling span that is too long for the materials available, you can reduce the span by placing a beam between bearing points or using interior load-bearing walls for vertical support.
+If an interior load-bearing wall has an opening, such as a doorway, include a load-bearing header to carry the weight across the span.

-If a beam is used to break up the span, it must be designed to carry the required ceiling/floor load of the structure.
-Joist hangers must also be used where the joists butt-attach to the beam.
+If you use a beam to break up the span between vertical supports, it must be capable of carrying the required ceiling/floor load of the structure.
+Joist hangers are needed where the joists butt-attach to the beam.

 Ceiling Framing